-(c) The Student Health Center will evaluate each student's Health History Form for completeness and immunize students, if necessary;
+(b) The Student Health Center will evaluate each student's Health History Form for completeness and immunize students, if necessary.

-(d) The Student Health Center will provide a chest x-ray and/or a tuberculin skin test to each international student;
+(c) The Student Health Center will require a tuberculin skin test or chest x-ray for each international student.

-(e) The Student Health Center will issue each international student a valid health card once the student's Health History Form and screening for tuberculosis are completed;
+(d) The Student Health Center will issue each international student a valid health card, temporary or permanent, once the student's Health History Form and screening for tuberculosis are completed.